The Common Lisp Cookbook – Error and exception handling

 Remember that we can inspect the condition with a right click in Slime.

 ignore-errors is built from handler-case.
-We can write the previous example by catching the general error but now we can return whatever we want:
+We can write the previous example by handling the general error but now we can return whatever we want:

 (handler-case (/ 3 0)